Sunday, March 31, 2019

 In Another Time by Caroline Leech

 That evening, Maisie, Dot and the other WTC recruits attend a dance at the Brechin Town Hall.
 The evening becomes more interesting with the arrival of a group of men, whom the women believe are American service men.
 Maisie receives an awkward invitation to dance from a handsome, dark-haired man named John Lindsay.
 John notices Maisie's wounded hands and tells her to use pig fat to heal the blisters, showing her his own scars.
-John is reluctant to dance but relents.
 Their attempt to dance is disastrous, with John stumbling and stepping on Maisie and eventually rushing out the door, leaving Maisie embarrassed and the center of jokes by the lumberjills.

 During their final chopping lesson with Mr. McRobbie, Maisie finally finds her rhythim, but her friend Dot struggles on.
-Even learning to drive seems beyond Dot, who scares their instruction, Mr. Taylor.
-To finish out their training, Maisie and Dot and the other recruits visit Mitchell's Sawmill in Tannadice to learn how to feed large tree trunks in the table and routing saws.
+Even learning to drive seems beyond Dot, who scares their instructor, Mr. Taylor.
+To finish out their training, Maisie and Dot and the other recruits visit Mitchell's Sawmill in Tannadice to learn how to feed large tree trunks into the table and routing saws.
 Their day is marred however when one of the women, Lillian is badly cut by a saw.
-Dot discovers her calling when she calmly administers first aid to Lillian who is taken to hospital.
+Dot discovers her calling when she calmly administers first aid to Lillian, who is taken to hospital.

 When their training is complete, the new lumberjills receive their assignments.
 Helen and Phyllis are posted in Perthshire, Mary, Mairi and Cynthia are sent to Ad camp near Grantown-on-Spey, while Dot and Maisie are sent to the WTC camp at Auchterblair, Carrbridge, Inverness-Shire.
 Before she leaves for the camp, Maisie decides to send a postcard to her family, letting them know about her posting.
 Maisie's parents had not been happy that she'd signed up for the WTC.
 Her mother was upset that she'd chosen not to finish her schooling and her father was very angry, viewing Maisie as abandoning them.
 Only Maisie's younger sister Beth, almost sixteen, had been supportive, wanting to walk her to the bus stop.